sunnyliketheweather94/sunnyliketheweather94/README.md

 I'm an aspiring quant researcher or data scientist!

 I have a dual degree - a BA in mathematics (concentration in applied math), and BS in biochemistry, from the University of Illinois at Urbana-Champaign.
 And I also have a MS in [Computational and Mathematical Engineering](https://exploredegrees.stanford.edu/schoolofengineering/instituteforcomputationalandmathematicalengineering/#masterstext) with a concentration in mathematical and computational finance, at Stanford University.
-Currently, I'm based in Mumbai, India.
+Currently, I'm based in Stanford, CA.

 You can find more about my academic and professional background in my [resume](https://drive.google.com/file/d/1ovXexEHpsSAQMHtolOo0kcca2fqLK0vi/view?usp=sharing)!